NOTICE : Parking validation stickers for RIC community available at Campus Police office. Click for details.

 Which FYW Course Should I Take?

-This year, the First Year Writing (FYW) Program is piloting a new way to think about student placement in FYW Program courses.
-It’s called Directed Self-Placement (DSP), and it asks students to make thoughtful, informed choices about which writing course they feel they should take in their first year at RIC.
+The First Year Writing (FYW) Program asks students to choose which FYW course best suits their needs.
+This process is called Directed Self-Placement (DSP), and it asks students to make thoughtful, informed choices about which writing course they feel they should take in their first year at RIC.
 There are four easy steps in this process, all of which are equally important.
-These steps will help you think carefully about which writing course best fits your needs and abilities.
 After you complete these steps, you may enroll in the FYW course that you choose.

 Enclosed Questionnaire and Tabulate Your Score.
 There are eleven (11) questions, all of which are designed to help you think about who you are as a writer.
 After you have answered all the questions, add up your scores using the scoring guide provided.
 Use that guide to assist you in selecting a course.